michael-haney/lrthw_exercises/Chapter_2/Readme.md

 >Did you get any errors from Rubocop?

 I did.
 Rubocop complained about these use of double quotes where single quotes should be applied.
-I made the necessary adjsutments and satisfied Rubocop.
+I made the necessary adjustments and satisfied Rubocop.